 Hanna referenced a range of feminist literature and information on government policy, to explore the reasons for the low number of female engineering students at university and issues around female engineer retention in the workplace.

-Find out more about the Politics and International Relations course at Oxford Brookes University on the Department of Social Sciences webpages.
+Find out more about the Politics and International Relations course at Oxford Brookes University on the School of Social Sciences webpages.